Code-Institute-Submissions/Irish-Music-Vault/README.md

 4. As a visitor to the site, I want to have my own profile page on which I can clearly see my own uploads and edit/delete them if I so wish.
 For this I would require the ability to register and login.
 5. As a visitor to the site, I want links to online shops wherein I can purchase the listed albums.
 6. As a visitor to the site, I want a search bar with which to easily navigate the albums list.
+7. As a visitor to the site, I want a way to communicate with other users of the site via a comments section.

 # Technologies Used
 1. randomkeygen.com was used to get a strong password to use as my SECRET_KEY enviornment variable which was needed for use with the flash() and session() functions of Flask.

+# Testing
+1. When setting up the flask app in the app.py file, debug is set to true in the app.run method within the 'if __name__ == "__main__":' statement.
+This is a development procedure that will present a Jinja error screen if there is a bug within a piece of code, and will point me to where in the code the error exists.
+This was set to false before submission of the project.

 # Deployment